visualopsholdings/nodes/src/msg/README.md

 }
 ```

-If the time is earlier than the modifyDate of the stream then we return.
+If the time is earlier than the modifyDate of the obj then we return.

 ```
 {
-  "type": "stream",
+  "type": "obj",
   "test": {
     "latest": true
   }